Here is What to Do in Sedona on a Budget!

 6. Oak Creek Trail

 It is always fun to find places with water in the desert!
-The Oak Creek Trail wanders through the creek bed and will offer views of Cathedral Rock.
+The Oak Creek Trail wanders through the creek bed and offers views of Cathedral Rock.
 It is an easy and short 1.4-mile walk out and back.

 7. Birthing Cave